We're here to help

 How professional indemnity insurance can help

-So what can be done?
+So what do you do?
 Defending yourself in court takes the kind of time and money that very few (if any) businesses can afford.

 On the other hand, professional indemnity insurance helps fight your corner if you have it.
 Not only does it pay for a legal expert to represent you, but it also takes care of any rectification costs or compensation due.